Skip to main contentSkip to navigation

 How Micron Enterprise SSD Recovery Works

-Micron enterprise SSDs use proprietary controller silicon designed in-house at Micron's Boise, Idaho R&D center.
-Unlike consumer Crucial SSDs (which use Silicon Motion, Phison, or the DM02A1), the 5400, 7450, 9400, and 6500 ION use controllers specific to the enterprise product line.
-Recovery requires vendor-specific access through PC-3000 SSD to bypass firmware lockouts, read NAND contents below the FTL layer, and rebuild corrupted flash translation tables.
+Micron enterprise SSDs pair Micron-manufactured NAND with enterprise-grade controller silicon tailored for data center reliability.
+Unlike consumer Crucial SSDs (which use Silicon Motion, Phison, or the Micron DM02A1), the 5400, 7450, 9400, and 6500 ION use controllers specific to the enterprise product line (notably the Microchip NVMe 3016 in the 9400 series and proprietary Micron NVMe silicon in the 7450).
+SSD data recovery on Micron enterprise drives requires vendor-specific access through PC-3000 SSD to bypass firmware lockouts, read NAND contents below the FTL layer, and rebuild corrupted flash translation tables.
 We evaluate every enterprise drive for free, provide a firm quote, and charge nothing if we cannot recover your data.

 Micron 5400: SATA Enterprise Failures